 Different requirements may apply for National Guard or Reserve members, as well as surviving spouses.
 You can find more information through the VA’s benefits website, or by speaking to a qualified lender.

 You should also keep these rules for VA loans and eligibility requirements in mind:

-- VA loan limit: As of 2020, if you have full entitlement, you don’t have a VA loan limit.
+- VA loan limit: As of 2020, if you have full entitlement, there is no limit on the size of your loan.
 However, your lender may impose their own terms and your entitlement will still be pegged to conforming mortgage limits.

 - Property type: Investment properties and vacation homes cannot be purchased using VA loan proceeds.
 Furthermore, you must occupy the home and use it as your primary residence.